NacerSebtiMS/Hotel-Reservation/README.md

 # Hotel-Reservation

-The Hotel Reservation project aims to build a database that satifies the second normal form (2NF).
+The Hotel Reservation project aims to build a database that satisfies the second normal form (2NF).

 The documents provided at the beginning of the project are Excel spreadsheets which contains the information of the hotel management.